HarshineeSriram/TLEF_documentation/clean-raw-survey-monkey.md

    - For each entry in the column, it:
      - Handles known data errors explicitly, such as correcting specific typo errors.
      - Processes the text to extract year data, removing unwanted characters and formats through a series of helper functions (`process_colon`, `remove_except_numbers_dash_and_onward_no_space`, `remove_numeric_after_slash`).
-     - Checks for and processes mentions of the year 2020 specifically, due to its significance or prevalence in the dataset.
+     - Checks for and processes mentions of the year 2020 specifically, to ensure that 2020 is only extracted in correct contexts (e.g., 2019-20) and not in incorrect contexts (e.g., 2017-18).

 4. **Identify and List Years**:
    - Identifies all year references in the processed text using the initialized year range.